 In this section we deal with the more realistic scenario where partial information is available.
 Hence, if the variance component $ss_k$ is not available for every study then we cannot implement neither the Meta-$BF_{g}^{(D)}$ approach proposed in Section \ref{sec:Full_info} nor the $JZS$ based $\widetilde{BF}$ of \citet{rouder2009} presented in Section \ref{sec:JZS}.
 In our proposed Meta-$BF_{g}^{(D)}$, the problem is mainly that we cannot obtain the weight $w_k$ of each study $k$ since \eqref{eq:2.6} requires the values of the corresponding sum of squares $ss_k=(n_k-1)s_k^2$.

-In such cases, a simple but reasonable solution might be given by setting $w_k=\omega_k=\sqrt{n_k/N}$ in equation \ref{eq:2.7} and then employ a normal approximation-based inverse variance weighing for all the $T_k$ statistics.
+In such cases, a simple but reasonable solution is setting $w_k=\omega_k=\sqrt{n_k/N}$ in equation \ref{eq:2.7} and then employ a normal approximation-based inverse variance weighing for all the $T_k$ statistics.
 This is equivalent to adopting the assumption that all variances are known and equal across the $K$ studies.
 This approach will be abbreviated as \textit{Meta-$BF_{g}^{(P)}$}.